 The Data Extraction Form was hosted on Qualtrics and piloted twice.
 This form combined the data items described as part of the “Data Extraction Form” and “Reporting Quality Assessment” in the protocol, but not all were kept.
 In the first, 5 observational epidemiology articles were piloted by MG, KD and/or RR.
 Major changes were made so the Data Extraction Form will be completed again for the articles in the first pilot.
 In the second, KD piloted the changed form on 3 articles.
 No changes were made so the responses for articles in the second pilot were retained.

 The extractors independently completed the Data Extraction Form for each article assigned to them.
 Initially, any conflicts were discussed by the two extractors and resolved by mutual consent if possible.
 If not resolved after discussion, RR resolved the conflict.
-However, given the number of conflicts this could not be sustained.
+However, given the number of conflicts, this practice could not be sustained.
 To reduce the time-burden on other authors KD and RR devised a series of “rules” and general guidelines KD could use to resolve conflicts by herself.
 This means most conflicts were resolved by these “Rules” or KD’s own judgement.
 An explanation of the rules and guidelines can be found at https://osf.io/hngcj/.

 3.5.3 Other data collection